ozoneplatform/ozp-iwc/examples/00_sharedControl.md

 Below is an application that generates balls on a canvas.
 Alone, it is just drawing the ball's current position to the screen.
 By sharing the ball's state through the Data API, other applications can manipulate ball positions.

+**Note:** While these examples are running on the same domain (codepen), they are not domain bound.
+You can have a codepen snippet talk to a jsfiddle, plunkr, jsbin, ect.
+The benefit of the IWC here is minimal overhead for developers in **cross domain communication**.

 ## Ball Viewer
 <p data-height="500" data-theme-id="0" data-slug-hash="vNMyoE" data-default-tab="Result" data-user="Kevin-K" class='codepen'>